Hamsinikatla/NeuralNetwork_HW1/README.md

 Hamsini katla

-1. Tensor Manipulations & Reshaping
+1. Tensor Manipulations & Reshaping.

 In this walkthrough, I'll explain the TensorFlow code step by step.
 Overview